VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 See "Getting started guide for VM Operator" on https://docs.victoriametrics.com/guides/getting-started-with-vm-operator.html.
 ```

-Run the following command to check that VictoriaMetrics Operator is up and running:
+Run the following command to check that VM Operator is up and running:

 <div class="with-copy" markdown="1">